 For example, we could take the topic “content marketing for b2b” from the above results, because this theme will link naturally to our own content marketing service pages.
-Not only will this improve organic traffic, but the “latent semantic indexing” (LSI) of the article will contribute to the SEO for our services page (to put that into English, Google will make a connection between our service page and relevant keywords it finds in the article; “B2B marketing”, “digital marketing”, and so on, which will help us to rank higher for these valuable search terms).
+Not only will this improve organic traffic, but the “latent semantic indexing” (LSI) of the article will contribute to the SEO for our services page.
+To put that into English, Search Engines will make a connection between our service page and relevant keywords it finds in the article; “B2B marketing”, “digital marketing”, and so on, which will help us to rank higher for these valuable search terms.

 If you need to find some publishers to work with, your first stop should be to read our guide to prospecting and influencer outreach, covering everything you need to know about finding the right sites for your audience.

 You should also learn how to use the MozBar to conduct research into which sites are trusted authorities and which aren’t – if your article is hosted on a site with a poor reputation, your backlinks won’t hold much value.

 So we’ve found a question which is being asked, but how well is it being answered?
 Well, let’s find out – feed the query into a Google search and let’s see what comes up: